JonAbrams/SpaceAce/README.md

 renderApp(space); // initial render
 ```

-Since most changes to your application's state is caused by user interactions, it's very easy to bind _actions_ to events:
+Since most changes to your application's state is caused by user interactions, it’s very easy to bind _actions_ to events:

 ```jsx
 const clearName = ({ merge }, event) => {